lhbikos/ReC_MultivModel/docs/07-SimpleMod.md

 ### Planning for Practice

-Although I provide more complete descriptions at the end of the chapter follow these suggestions, providing an overview of them here may help you plan for what you might want to do as you work through the chapter.
 As is typical for this OER, the suggestions for homework are graded in complexity.
 I recommend you select an option that builds on your confidence but provides a bit of stretch.
-I also suggest you utilize a dataset that has at least four variables that are suitable for growing into a complex moderation (additive or moderated) or moderated mediation.
+I also suggest you utilize a dataset that has at least four variables that are suitable for growing into a complex moderation (additive or moderated) or moderated mediation as well as a moderated mediation.
 This will be easiest if the variables are continuous in nature.
 In these chapters, I do not describe how to use categorical variables in dependent (e.g., consequent or endogenous) roles.
 However, dichotomous and ordered factors are suitable as independent variables and covariates.

 * Rework the problem in the chapter by changing the random seed in the code that simulates the data.
 This should provide minor changes to the data, but the results will likely be very similar.
 * There are a number of variables in the dataset.
 Swap out one or more variables in the simple moderation and compare your solution to the one in the chapter (and/or one you mimicked in the journal article).